 The results revealed correlations between the type of dog and the owner's personality.
 People who own pastoral or utility breeds are the most extroverted of any dog owners.
 Owners of gun dogs and toy dogs were most agreeable.
 The most emotionally stable people tended to own hounds, including beagles and Afghans.
 Toy dog owners were also the most open and imaginative bunch.

 "It breaks down the stereotype that owners of toy dogs are airheads, basically," Workman said.
-[Like Dog, Like Owner: See What Your Dog Says About You]

 The study, which has not yet been peer reviewed, is being presented this week at the British Psychological Society Annual Conference in London.
 The findings suggest that dog owners naturally gravitate toward hounds that fit their personality and lifestyle.